markomlikota/markomlikota.github.io/index.markdown

 Hi!

-I'm an Economics Ph.D. student at the University of Pennsylvania.
+I'm an Economics Ph.D. student at the University of Pennsylvania and an incoming assistant professor at the Geneva Graduate Institute (IHEID).

-My research interests are in time series econometrics and (international) macro-finance.
-In particular, I analyze the implications of networks for cross-sectional dynamics (think of prices across industries linked by the supply chain network, or economic activity across countries linked via trade and capital flows).
+My research interests are in time series econometrics and empirical macroeconomics.
+In particular, I'm interested in the relation between economic dynamics and networks (think of prices across industries linked by supply chain relationships, or economic activity across countries linked via trade and capital flows).

-[[CV]](FilesToAdd/CV_MM_EN.pdf) [[Research Statement]](FilesToAdd/MM_ResearchStatement_2301.pdf)
+[[CV]](FilesToAdd/CV_MM_EN.pdf) [[Research Statement]](FilesToAdd/MM_ResearchStatement_2307.pdf)

 [[Google Scholar]][GoogleScholarLink] [[GitHub]][GitHubProfileLink] [[LinkedIn]][LinkedinProfileLink] [[Twitter]][TwitterProfileLink]